Movement for the Social Evolution of Black Africa: History

 On 31 December 1965, General Jean-Bédel Bokassa, a cousin of both Boganda and Dacko, seized power in the CAR through a coup d'état.
 The next day, 1 January 1966, he proclaimed himself president, prime minister, and head of MESAN.
 Bokassa stayed in power for the next 13 years.
 In 1972, he appointed Elisabeth Domitien as vice president of the party, and three years later as prime minister, a first for any woman of an African nation.
 At the MESAN congress on 4 December 1976, Bokassa instituted a new constitution and declared the republic a monarchy, to be known as the Central African Empire.
 In September 1979, Bokassa was overthrown and Dacko once again became president of the CAR.
 On 24 November 1979, he abolished MESAN and replaced it with the Union Démocratique Centrafricaine, which he proclaimed as the new political party for the CAR.

 The party was re-established after the return of multi-party politics in the early 1990s.
 In the 1993 general elections it won a single seat in the National Assembly.

-The party nominated only one candidate for the 2011 elections, failing to win a seat.
+The party nominated only one candidate for the 2011 elections, failing to win a seat and hasn't participated in any elections since then.